iotaledger/integration-services/api/usage-audit-trail-GW.md

 <!-- I feel better to call this GW but we can go back to Bridge especially if we need to do any refactoring in case we switch to GW.
 This is something I want to avoid -->

 The Ecommerce-Audit Trail Gateway allows users to create immutable data channels and share them with others.
 Channels data are stored onto the IOTA Tangle.
 A channels is implemented as IOTA Stream and can handle different Subscribers. <!-- really we call everything subscriber? --> <!-- these are the terms used by iota streams -->By requesting a subscription to a channel a so called subscriber can request `Read`, `Write`, `ReadAndWrite` access to the channel.
 This request must then be authorized by the creator (Author) of the channel.
 After a subscriber is authorized, it is then able to write/read to/from the channel.
+In addition to subscribers, the author can always read and write messages in the channel.

 > __Important:__ In order to identify and authorise subscribers (being these individuals, organizations or objects), the Audit Trail GW currently integrates with the [Ecommerce-SSI bridge](./usage-ssi-bridge.md). __This means, everyone interacting with the audit trail needs to create its own identity before.__ See the corresponding documentation.
 The figure below shows a logic architecure with the integration of both IOTA e-commerce tools. ![IOTA-Tools-Architecture](https://user-images.githubusercontent.com/1702827/119853084-c5d9e580-bf07-11eb-9cac-9aab23d7123a.png)